 The Consortium on Trust in Media and Technology is born from the realization that declining trust in news and information is pervasive and complex and isn’t a problem just for news organizations and journalists.
 Misinformation, disinformation and the degradation of trust permeates all of our lives.
-The work of our first class of Trust Scholars and additional researchers is emblematic of our mission to explore the causes of the trust crisis and to search for solutions.
+The work of our Trust Scholars and additional researchers is emblematic of our mission to explore the causes of the trust crisis and to search for solutions.
 Read More

 Emily Rine Butler

 A professor of language and communication looks at media messages on politics and policy and how language impacts trust.

 Will Americans choose authenticity over expertise?
 Benjamin Johnson’s research could yield significant insight into how people trust information sources.

 A public relations professor looks at internal communication and how to increase employee trust.